kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 *The Sewers are one of the riskiest parts of Taris, as MC has to run past a lot of enemies with not a lot of Vitality.
 Try to keep MC's health high while in the Sewers and use medpacs as needed.*

 - ***Optional Strat: Lower Sewers [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>)***
   - *This strat saves about 4 seconds, if all goes well.
-It is a high variance strat due to rakghoul combat and trying to [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) while MC is in combat.*
+It is a high variance strat mostly due to rakghoul combat, but you also have to [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) while MC is in combat.*
+  - *If you have at least two Frag Grenades, this strat is recommended as the rakghoul fight is much more consistent.
+Scouts will always have two Frag Grenades here.*
+  - *This strat is not recommended if you sold your Frag Grenade(s) to Larrim.*
   - *To perform this strat:*
     - Open first door, then door on right
     - Activate Solo Mode